If you’re a writer, you may have heard the word Synopsis and depending on what publishing route you are hoping to take, you may have to write one.

-For example: This book is set within the Elven world of Rath-lish.
+For example – This book is set in the Elven world of Rath-lish.

 Characters – make sure you are clear who the central character(s) are early on.
 Even if you switch POVs throughout your story, there is usually just one or two characters who are the true main characters.

-Describe the characters briefly and don’t include their hole back story, include only the most relevant parts or those that will create a plot twist.
+Describe the characters briefly and don’t include their whole backstory, include only the most relevant parts or those that will create a plot twist.

 For example: Get the ring to Mordor